Skip to content

 396. Old Bourbon is the Name of This Game

-Todd Ritter brings a dusty Old Lewis Hunter, Old McBrayer BIB, a "Old Ritter" Yellowstone barrel pick, and Old Overholt 10-Year Cask Strength to the Bourbon Road Bar.
+Todd Ritter brings four "old" whiskeys to the Bourbon Road Bar: a 1970s dusty Old Lewis Hunter, Old McBrayer Bottled-in-Bond, the "Old Ritter" Yellowstone barrel pick, and Old Overholt 10 Year Cask Strength.

 The Bourbon Road Media Player